bu-bioinfo/bf751/index.md

 ## Grading <a class="tiny-link" href="#">Top</a>

-**Problem sets (on slack #problem-sets):** Problem sets will be provided on a biweekly basis and due on Fridays as indicated in the assignment schedule.
+**Problem sets:** Problem sets will be provided on a biweekly basis and due on Fridays as indicated in the assignment schedule.
 Problem sets will be submitted directly via Dropbox.
 There will be room for discussing the answers to problem sets in the Monday classes.
 Of the six problem sets, your top five scores will be used for your final grade.

-**Discussion board (on Slack #weekly-discussion):**  Each week there will be a different discussion topic on the online forum in BU blackboard.
-I would like everyone to make an effort to contribute on a weekly basis, and making an effort will be used to assess participation.

-**Group Final Project (on Slack #final-project):**  Everyone will complete the final project in a small group (minimum group size, 2 students).
-Group projects will involve ideating and completing a bionumber calculation of the group’s own choosing that has not been reported before in the Bionumbers Database.
+**Final Project:**  Everyone will complete the final project in a small group This will involve ideating and completing a bionumber calculation of one’s own choosing that has not been reported before in the Bionumbers Database.

 The Final Project Assignment is posted on the course website and Week 7 lecture is dedicated to project ideas and expectations.
-Projects require a group presentation to the class, a written abstract, and a final written report (~5 pages).
+Projects require a presentation to the class, a written abstract, and a final written report (~5 pages).
 You will present to the class about your calculation during the last week of class (times, TBD).
 The written report will be due at the end of the final week of class (Friday).
 Reports